Would you like us to help you? - Click a Button and let us try

 The Frightening Growth of Child Abuse

-The police investigation uncovered disturbing statistics as it was discovered that many hundreds of boys at Greystone Heath had been abused by several residential care workers.
+The police investigation uncovered disturbing statistics, as it was discovered that many hundreds of boys at Greystone Heath had been abused by several residential care workers.
 Many of them could not face talking about the abuse.
 Only the brave came forward.
-There continued several trials of dangerous men who had ruined countless boy's lives by subjecting them to pretend love which they were sadly lacking from their own upbringing.
-The boys were offered treats, football kit, and other enticements and in return were expected to conduct lewd sexual acts which escalated eventually to buggery.
+There continued to be several trials of dangerous men who had ruined countless boy's lives by subjecting them to pretend love, which they were sadly lacking from their own upbringing.
+The boys were offered treats, football kits, and other enticements, and in return, they were expected to conduct lewd sexual acts, which eventually escalated to buggery.

-This one investigation quickly spread to other police forces and many children's homes such that Merseyside were investigating 87 children's homes, Manchester 66, and several also in Cheshire.
-It was like being on the Big Dipper as the carriage in front disappeared over the next hill with no control over how many enquiries we were getting.
+This one investigation quickly spread to other police forces and many children's homes, such that Merseyside was investigating 87 children's homes, Manchester 66, and several others in Cheshire.
+It was like being on the Big Dipper as the carriage in front disappeared over the next hill with no control over how many inquiries we were getting.

-I anxiously recruited staff as solicitors acting for the insurers of the Children's Homes decided to oppose all my cases and push them to trial.
-I remember watching the film "Erin Brockovich" at the time, and thinking how many parallels there were with my own David and Goliath story.
+I anxiously recruited staff as solicitors acting for the insurers of the children's homes decided to oppose all my cases and push them to trial.
+I remember watching the film "Erin Brockovich" at the time and thinking about how many parallels there were with my own David and Goliath story.

 The Fight for Legal Aid

-Even though Abuse Cases were statistically successful because we only chose those likely to succeed, the Legal Services Commission, as they later entitled themselves, were under governmental pressure to cut their budget, and thus deprive us, and our clients of much needed financial support, as cases continued to fight and thus not pay either compensation or costs.
-I thus got on the campaigning trail for other solicitors in the Association of Child Abuse Lawyers and pushed for the sorting of funding that a Socialist Government would have given to us.
+Even though abuse cases were statistically successful because we only chose those likely to succeed, the Legal Services Commission, as they later entitled themselves, was under governmental pressure to cut their budget and thus deprive us and our clients of much-needed financial support as cases continued to fight and thus not pay either compensation or costs.
+I thus got on the campaign trail for other solicitors in the Association of Child Abuse Lawyers and pushed for the sort of funding that a socialist government would have given to us.

-I succeeded in preventing the Government from taking away support for abuse cases in the same way that they had done to the victims of medical accidents, but didn't persuade them to increase hourly rates from 1991 levels.
-It was said at the time that it was more profitable to clean drains for Dynorod than advise someone as a solicitor at a Police Station on Legal Aid.
+I succeeded in preventing the government from taking away support for abuse cases in the same way that they had done to the victims of medical accidents, but I didn't persuade them to increase hourly rates from 1991 levels.
+It was said at the time that it was more profitable to clean drains for Dynorod than to advise someone as a solicitor at a police station on legal aid.

 Campaigning

-I have always worked very closely with Support Groups who support the many victims/survivors of abuse.
-In particular I helped set up a charity called Abuse Watch in Manchester through a former Liberal MP called Dennis Wrigley who is now sadly deceased via a charity called Maranatha in Irlam Manchester.
-Together we lobbied hard for better vetting of staff working with Children.
-This was adopted by the then Labour Government at the time, which later became known as the Disclosure and Barring Service, and still exists today.
-It is a fundamental safeguarding tool and pre-requisite for anyone working with children.
+I have always worked very closely with support groups that support the many victims and survivors of abuse.
+In particular, I helped set up a charity called Abuse Watch in Manchester through a former Liberal MP called Dennis Wrigley, who is now sadly deceased, via a charity called Maranatha in Irlam Manchester.
+Together, we lobbied hard for better vetting of staff working with children.
+This was adopted by the then Labour Government at the time, which later became known as the Disclosure and Barring Service and still exists today.
+It is a fundamental safeguarding tool and a pre-requisite for anyone working with children.

 Following on from a case of mine that I took to the Court of Appeal called Durham County Council v Dunn, I helped set up a campaigning group called Access to Care Records Campaign Group which lobbies hard for better access to Care Records for leavers from Care